mulesoft-consulting/MuleSoft_DeploymentAsCode/README.md

 ![Deployment Pipeline](images/deployment_pipeline.png "Deployment Pipeline")

-Adopt the framework as part of your **DevOps and CI/CD pipeline**.
+## Adopt as part of your **DevOps and CI/CD pipeline**.

 ![Build and Deployment](images/build_and_deployment.png "Build and Deployment")

 The source code repository for environment management is separate from the application source code.

+## Why Adopt?

-### The main advantages of the [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) approach:
+### The main advantages of the [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) approach allows for:

-- Framework allows for rollback to previously known state through [git revert](https://git-scm.com/docs/git-revert).
+-  rollback to previously known state through [git revert](https://git-scm.com/docs/git-revert).
-- Allows you deploy multiple applications update together or if you prefer a single application update.
+- deployment of multiple applications update together or if you prefer a single application update.
-- Decouple build and the promotion of code (binary) through the environments.
+- decouple build from deployment and the promotion of code (binary) through the environments.
-- Compare configuration between environments and Know the deployment configuration of your environment any given time.
+- comparison of configuration between environments and know the deployment configuration of your environment any given time.

+### Why not just deploy from a environment branch from your application source code repository?

+- A single binary is promoted through the environments which reduces human error and delay in merging from a feature branch into a environment branch.

+- This framework can be used as part of strategy for [Imuntable Server](https://martinfowler.com/bliki/ImmutableServer.html) and [PhoenixServer](https://martinfowler.com/bliki/PhoenixServer.html) which reduces [configuration drift](http://kief.com/configuration-drift.html)

+## How does it work?
 ### Example of deployment descriptor file for CloudHub:
 Target state is defined in the deployment descriptor file.
 ```yaml